Muxelmann/media-vault/README.md

     muxelmann/media-vault
 ```

-The layout is inspired and made to match that of [Synology Photos](https://www.synology.com/en-en/dsm/feature/photos).
+The layout is inspired by that of [Synology Photos](https://www.synology.com/en-en/dsm/feature/photos).
 But several features are missing and this service is no way near as nice looking.